 The H-GAC Regional Air Quality Planning Advisory Committee (RAQPAC), representing local governments, citizen/environmental groups, and business/industry stakeholders, has examined potential voluntary actions that are anticipated to reduce levels of fine particulate matter in the form of PM{2.5} within the HGB region.
-To this end, the H-GAC Board of Directors has authorized H-GAC staff to work with regional stakeholders to develop voluntary strategies to reduce fine particulate matter as recommended by RAQPAC and the RAQPAC PM{2.5} Subcommittee.
+To this end, the H-GAC Board of Directors has authorized H-GAC staff to work with regional stakeholders to develop voluntary strategies to reduce fine particulate matter as recommended by RAQPAC and the PM{2.5} Task Force.

-The RAQPAC PM{2.5} Subcommittee convened in March of 2022 to collaborate on the development of the original PM Advance Path Forward.
-Subcommittee efforts included meetings to discuss and review of past, present, and potential future PM reduction projects within the eight-county HGB ozone nonattainment area amongst RAQPAC members, stakeholders, and the interested public as well as reviewing specific issues related to the region's highest particulate matter monitors.
-Efforts also included presentations related to PM{2.5} in Houston by TCEQ, The Houston Advanced Research Center (HARC), Environmental Defense Fund (EDF) and others.
-This Subcommittee was reconvened in March of 2022 to assess the current state of fine particle pollution within the H-GAC region and begin work on this most recent update of this report.
-Initial meetings focused on discussing current topics in regional particulate matter as well as the NAAQS CASAC process for particulate matter.
-These meetings gave way to work revising and updating the PM Advance Path Forward report as H-GAC staff and Subcommittee members began the task of updating this document to include the most up-to-date information on regional PM{2.5} reduction efforts.
+The RAQPAC PM{2.5} Task Force convened to collaborate on the development of the original PM Advance Path Forward.
+Task Force efforts included meetings to discuss and review of past, present, and potential future PM reduction projects within the eight-county HGB ozone nonattainment area amongst RAQPAC members, stakeholders, and the interested public.
+Efforts also included presentations on PM{2.5} composition in Houston by TCEQ and others.
+This Task Force was reconvened in May of 2021 to assess the current state of fine particle pollution within the H-GAC region and begin work on this most recent update of this report.
+Following this meeting, H-GAC staff and Task Force members began the task of updating this document to include the most up-to-date information on regional PM{2.5} reduction efforts.